 - After you have made your appointment, you must send an email to firstname.lastname@example.org with the following information:

 - What you would like to work on during the meeting (e.g. paragraph structure, clarity, organization, citations, design of visuals, etc.)

 - The assignment instructions, an assessment rubric (if you have one), or other specifications.

 - Prior to your appointment date, a consultant will email you (if you do not receive an email, please make sure to check your spam or junk folder to see if it was routed there.)

-- If you have specific questions about your appointment or you wish to cancel it and cannot do so using the booking form, please email email@example.com.
+- If you have specific questions about your appointment or wish to cancel it, please email email@example.com.

 Online Resources for Research, Writing, and Public Speaking